 - Unplugging the card without switching off the camera or smartphone

-- Manufacture defects where the device is poor quality
+- Manufacture defects where the device is of poor quality

 - System shutdown or power loss when reading or transferring data